 Did you know there are four distinct types of rosacea?
 These include papulopustular rosacea, ocular rosacea, phymatous rosacea, and erythematotelangiectatic rosacea.
 When you think of rosacea, you likely think of erythematotelangiectatic rosacea.

-Erythematotelangiectatic rosacea, also sometimes called ETR or vascular rosacea (because let’s face it, “erythematotelangiectatic rosacea” is a mouthful to say), affects nearly half of the 16 million Americans suffering from rosacea.
+Erythematotelangiectatic rosacea, also sometimes called ETR or vascular rosacea (because let’s face it, “erythematotelangiectatic rosacea” is a mouthful to say), affects nearly half of the 16 million Americans who live with rosacea.

 ETR is often referred to as the first stage of rosacea, because ocular, phymatous, and papulopustular rosacea symptoms typically come after the development of ETR symptoms.